Easy Homemade Recipes

 Substitutions and Variations

-• Minced Chicken - instead of using ground veal, use ground chicken.
+• Minced Chicken - instead of using ground beef, use ground chicken.

 • Ground Lamb - make a ground lamb ragu using minced lamb meat.

-• Veal Pieces - instead of using minced veal, make a sauce with whole pieces of veal
+• Veal Pieces - instead of using beef, make a sauce with pieces of veal or ground pieces of veal

 The perfect recipe isn't that far away.
 Drop a comment below and let me know how you changed things up!